 Meg is a co-founder and principal of SKA with 30+ years managing a successful planning and design practice.
-Meg's first professional position was with a landscape architecture studio engaged in public sector work in her home state of Vermont.
-That was followed by Professional Certification as a Landscape Architect in Rhode Island while working for a Providence engineering firm, honing her skills in grading and drainage.
+Meg's first professional position was in a landscape architecture studio engaged in public sector work in her home state of Vermont.
+That was followed by Professional Certification as a Landscape Architect in Rhode Island while working for a Providence engineering firm, honing her technical scales.

-Meg then joined and became project manager with The Landplan Partnership in Southport, Connecticut, and an Associate of successor firm Jack Curtis & Associates.
-Meg thrived, and was sent to Columbus, Indiana as the firm's project manager for the Cummins Headquarters site development.
-When the project was finished, she stayed in Columbus and started a practice with John Kinsella, the architect's representative who she had met at the Cummins site.
-After ten years in Columbus, they relocated their practice to Indianapolis to become part of the city's innovation sector.
+Meg then joined The Landplan Partnership in Southport, Connecticut, and its successor firm Jack Curtis & Associates.
+Meg was project manager for site development for the new Cummins Engine Company headquarters in Columbus, Indiana, and stayed there after project completion to co-found Storrow Kinsella Associates with John Kinsella, Architect Representative for the Cummins project.
+After ten years in Columbus, they relocated their practice to Indianapolis to become part of that awakening city's innovation sector.

-A graduate of Michigan State University with Honors in Landscape Architecture, Meg has been adjunct professor, visiting design critic and presenter at Ball State and Purdue Universities.
-Meg has served as president of the Indiana Chapter of the American Society of Landscape Architects, and served ten years on the Indiana State Board of Registration for Architects and Landscape Architects and the National Council of Landscape Architecture Registration Boards (CLARB).
+A graduate of Michigan State University with Honors in Landscape Architecture, Meg has been visiting professor, and design critic at Ball State and Purdue Universities.
+She served as president of the Indiana Chapter of the American Society of Landscape Architects, and was appointed by Governor Bayh to serve ten years on the Indiana State Board of Registration for Architects and Landscape Architects and the National Council of Landscape Architecture Registration Boards (CLARB).